jukibom/FlyDangerous/README.md

 For webcams, the neuralnet tracker input module is excellent.
 It is advised you bind a shortcut to recenter in the OpenTrack application.

+### TrackIR

+[TrackIR](https://www.trackir.com/) is a proprietary hardware head tracking solution.
+Fly Dangerous supports direct integration, simply enable the checkbox and go.
+Be sure to have TrackIR installed and running when launching before launching into a map as the SDK is initialised when the player is created.

 ### bHaptics

 [bHaptics](https://www.bhaptics.com/) is a suite of haptic feedback hardware.
 Fly Dangerous supports the TactSuit (x16 / x40) body vest, Tactocity for Arms and Tactal head feedback modules.
 Enable with the checkbox and suit should power up in-game.